marcin-piela/react-fetching-library/docs/README.md

 ## useSuspenseQuery

 This hook is also used to query data from API but without lazy loading option.
-It required React Suspense component above in React three.
+It requires React Suspense component above in React tree.
 First param of this hook is [`Action`][]

 ```js
 import { useuseSuspenseQueryQuery } from 'react-fetching-library';